 Yes, PS5 and Xbox Series X/S skins are a thing, if you didn’t know, which means you can dress yours up however you want.

 Sadly, Microsoft hasn’t rolled out covers for its Xbox consoles.
 At least, not just yet.
-PlayStation 5 users, however, will have five swappable faceplates to choose from Sony’s upcoming cover line – Midnight Black, Cosmic Red, Nova Pink, Starlight Blue and Galactic Purple – the first two of which are now available for pre-order.
+PlayStation 5 users, however, will have five swappable faceplates to choose from Sony’s upcoming cover line – Midnight Black, Cosmic Red, Nova Pink, Starlight Blue and Galactic Purple – the first two of which are now available for pre-order (opens in new tab).

-If those are a little too plain for your liking, third-party companies like Sticky Bunny, D-Brand, Anime Town Creations, and EasySkinz sell excellent skins for all the next-generation consoles.
+If those are a little too plain for your liking, third-party companies like Sticky Bunny (opens in new tab), D-Brand (opens in new tab), Anime Town Creations (opens in new tab), and EasySkinz (opens in new tab) sell excellent skins for all the next-generation consoles.
 And, many of their offerings are not limited to solid colors.
 So, you’ll have plenty of patterns and designs to choose from.

 Light panels for the ambience

 Lights aren’t just a holiday staple, they are gaming ones too, so light it up like Oxford Street.
 These days, any gaming setup isn’t really complete without RGB lighting, but it’s been taken to a whole new level with these smart light bars, light strips, and wall light panels that can sync with the colors you’re seeing on your display for that ultimate immersion.
 Whether you’ve got your console set up in your entertainment center or at your gaming desk, one – or just because it’s Christmas, all – of these smart lights will round out your gaming sessions.